Criminal Defense Lawyer in New Jersey

 Being charged with a crime is one of life's most frightening experiences.
 Once you are arrested, your freedom is in jeopardy.
 People in this situation feel that they are at the mercy of the arresting officer and criminal court system.
 Most people do not know or understand how the process will proceed or what happens next.
 Unfortunately, for many people, this situation results in a bad plea deal, an excessive sentence, high fines, or even worse a wrongful conviction.
 If you are charged with a crime in New Jersey, it is imperative that you retain a New Jersey criminal lawyer immediately.

-East Brunswick New Jersey Criminal Attorney John B. Fabriele, III is here to help and aggressively protect the accused throughout our state.
+East Brunswick New Jersey Criminal Defense Attorney John B. Fabriele, III is here to help and aggressively protect the accused throughout our state.
 Call (732) 487-3388 today for your initial consultation.

 Attorney John B. Fabriele will answer your questions and begin planning a defense strategy the instant that he is retained.
 He knows that this is the worst moment of your life, and he is committed to taking as much fear out of the process as possible.
 Once hired, he will immediately appear on your behalf, assist with the bail process, and begin any necessary investigation.
 Our office will keep you up to date on your case, and John is easily accessible so that he may answer your questions and deal with your concerns.
 John has been defending the rights of the accused for almost 20 years.
 He possesses the knowledge, passion, and dedication to protect your rights and freedom.
 His office is located in East Brunswick, and he is easily accessible to all counties in the state of New Jersey.